open5e/open5e/source/monsters/tome-of-beasts/V/valkyrie.rst

-**Cloak of Doom.** Any living creature that starts its turn within 60 feet of a valkyrie senses her unsettling presence and must succeed on a DC 16 Charisma saving throw or be frightened for 1d4 rounds.
+**Cloak of Doom.** Any living creature that starts its turn within 60 feet of a valkyrie senses her unsettling presence and must succeed on a DC 16 Charisma saving throw or be :ref:`srd:frightened` for 1d4 rounds.
 Those who succeed are immune to the effect for 24 hours.
 The valkyrie can suppress this aura at will.